How to Make an Awesome Vision Board and Why You Need One

 This post contains affiliate links.
 Please see my disclosure policy here.

 What’s a Vision Board?

 Several months ago, I found myself in a leadership position and lost sight of the balance of my home and work life.
 At the time, I didn’t know that I desperately needed something I could visualize, to keep me focused.
 I heard from one of my coworkers and mentors of something called a vision board.
 I had never heard of a vision board before and it piqued my interest.
 She told me that it was something she used to keep her motivated and focused on her goals.
-It’s a constant reminder for her to fight for her goals that she has decided are worth fighting for.
+It’s a constant reminder for her to fight for the goals that she has decided are worth fighting for.
 HOWEVER…I feel that a vision board is somewhat a goal setting mechanism, but it’s a little different for me.
 I feel that it’s a way for me to VISUALIZE how I would like my life to be.

 Types of Vision Boards

 Vision boards come in all shapes, sizes, and styles.
 Ultimately, they all have the same purpose.
 They are meant to be some kind of visual aid to help someone see their goals, dreams, desires, or life.
 My vision board is right next to my bed and above my desk (yes, my desk is in my room…bleh).
 I get to see it every morning and am reminded of my goals I set for myself.
 It can be as big or as small as you want it to be.
 Some people like their vision board to be words only.
 Some, such as myself, prefer only pictures (I think they’re prettier and they feel a little more real).
 Others like a combination of words and pictures.
 There’s no right or wrong way of the style you want your board to be.
 It should scream your personality, though!
 It’s way more fun that way, don’t you think?